ivanpaulovich/paulovich.net/_posts/2019-09-07-designing-testing-input-validation-in-dotnet-core-the-clean-architecture-way.md

 Use the frameworks with cautions, implement the business validation inside the Domain and clean up fat methods replacing primitive objects with proper Value Objects.

 Want to see it in action?
-The demo is runnning on Heroku:
+The demo is running on Heroku:

 [![Clean Architecture Manga Swagger]({{ site.baseurl }}/assets/images/clean-architecture-manga-swagger.png)](https://clean-architecture-manga.herokuapp.com/swagger/index.html)

 Happy Codding!

-Do you aggre/disagree?
+Do you agree/disagree?